boazbk/tcs/lec_17_model_rand.md

 [{eq:prgchernoff}](){.eqref} follows directly from the Chernoff bound.
 If we let for every $i\in  [L]$  the random variable $X_i$ denote $P(y_i)$, then since $y_0,\ldots,y_{L-1}$ is chosen independently at random, these are independently and identically distributed random variables with mean $\Pr_{s\sim \{0,1\}^m}[ P(s)=1]$ and hence the probability that they deviate from their expectation by $\epsilon$ is at most $2\cdot 2^{-\epsilon^2 L/2}$.

 The fact that there _exists_ a pseudorandom generator does not mean that there is one that can be efficiently computed.
-However, it turns out that we can turn complexity "on its head" and used the assumed _non existence_ of fast algorithms for problems such as 3SAT to obtain pseudorandom generators that can then be used to transform probabilistic algorithms into deterministic ones.
+However, it turns out that we can turn complexity "on its head" and used the assumed _non existence_ of fast algorithms for problems such as 3SAT to obtain pseudorandom generators that can then be used to transform randomized algorithms into deterministic ones.
 This is known as the _Hardness vs Randomness_ paradigm.
 We will discuss this in the next lecture, but this set of results led researchers to believe the following conjecture: